vennekilde/go-mades-bench/README.md

 Usage of go-mades-bench:
   -goroutines uint
-        Number of go routines to use when sending (default 24) -inbox string
+        Number of go routines to use when sending (default "number of CPU vCores") -inbox string
         inbox queue (default "ecp.endpoint.inbox") -inbox-addr string